 - Classes can purchase a set of laptops to be shared among class sections and/or teachers.

 - Laptops can be dispersed in a single classroom, resulting in some students with laptops and others without laptops.

 - Mixed combinations of the aforementioned models

 According to CNET News, Apple has been working to provide middle school students in select public schools around the country with Apple Notebooks since 2002.
-Due to the success reported from the middle schools, Apple and state educational leaders have decided to extend the laptop program to all public high school students as well.
+Due to the success reported by the middle schools, Apple and state educational leaders have also decided to extend the laptop program to all public high school students.

 In cooperation with Apple's new program, Maine has become the very first state in the country to declare its commitment to providing all students in grades 7-12 with a laptop.
 Subsequently, the Maine Department of Education has recently placed an order for more than 64,000 Apple MacBooks, and school leaders anticipate that they will be ordering thousands more.